 The timing of revenue from Yodlee's customers depends on a number of factors outside of Yodlee's control and may vary from period to period.
 Yodlee's customers may request customization of Yodlee's solutions for their systems or engage in a prolonged, internal decision making process regarding the deployment of Yodlee's solutions.
 Among Yodlee's larger customers, deployment of Yodlee's solutions can be a complex and prolonged process and requires integration into the existing platform on Yodlee's customers' systems.
 Any delay during the deployment process related to technical difficulties experienced by Yodlee's customers or Yodlee in integrating Yodlee's solutions into Yodlee's customers' systems could further lengthen the deployment period and create additional costs or customer dissatisfaction.
 During the deployment period, Yodlee expends substantial time, effort, and financial resources in an effort to assist its customers with the deployment.
-Some of Yodlee's customers may ultimately decide that it is not in the best interest of their business to deploy Yodlee's solutions at all.
-Yodlee generally is not able to recognize the full potential value of its customer contracts until its customers actually deploy Yodlee's solutions, though Yodlee's contracts typically provide that minimum payments are due beginning on a specified date whether or not deployments are completed by that date.
-Cancellation of any deployment after it has begun could result in lost time, effort, and expenses invested in the cancelled deployment process, and would adversely affect Yodlee's ability to recognize revenue that Yodlee anticipated at the time of the execution of the related customer contract.
+Some of Yodlee's customers may ultimately decide that it is not in the best interest of their business to deploy Yodlee's contracts typically provide that minimum payments are due beginning on a specified date whether or not deployments are completed by that date.
+Cancellation of any deployment after it has begun could result in lost time, effort, and epoloyment process, and would adversely affect Yodlee's ability to recognize revenue that Yodlee anticipated at the time of the execution of the related customer contract.
 If Yodlee's customers do not timely and successfully deploy its solutions, Yodlee's future revenue and operating results could be negatively impacted.